The Complete Guide to Cataract Surgery in Singapore – Everything You Need to Know and More

 Most insurance policies also provide coverage for cataract surgery.
 The amount claimable will depend on the coverage of your policy.

-Which surgeon/clinic to choose?
+Which surgeon/eye centre to choose?

-When it comes to assessing the options available for your cataract surgery, approach only credible and reputable eye doctors and/or clinics.
+When it comes to assessing the options available for your cataract surgery, approach only credible and reputable eye doctors and/or eye centres.
 As cataract surgery in Singapore is a very common procedure, there are many surgeons who can perform it, so check their credentials and read reviews online.
 In addition, you can get recommendations from your family and friends.

 Other things you should find out before making your decision: